sfissel/diamond-pricing-analysis-project/README.md

 ### Claims and Results
 <b>1.
 Cut Importance:</b> Blue Nile claims that cut is a crucial factor in determining diamond prices.
 Our analysis suggests a slight increase in price with improved cut, but cut is not as influential as claimed.

-<b>2.Clarity Impact:</b> Blue Nile suggests that better clarity leads to higher prices.
+<b>2.
+Clarity Impact:</b> Blue Nile suggests that better clarity leads to higher prices.
 Our findings indicate no clear association between clarity and price, except for flawless clarity, which lacks sufficient data for a robust analysis.

 <b>3.
 Color Influence:</b> Blue Nile asserts that colorlessness increases diamond prices.
 While more colorless diamonds show a slight price increase, it is not strong enough to support Blue Nile's claim.